-Yet these petroleum-replacing products are just the first wave - research underway now will result in greener chemicals that can be used in industrial applications instead of their oil-based counterparts.
+Yet these petroleum-replacing products are just the first wave.
+Research underway now will result in greener chemicals for industrial applications, replacing their oil-based counterparts.

 Yes - there is a trend here.
-Corn is incredibly versatile and our ability to grow it so successfully allows us to use it in a number of non-traditional ways.
+Corn is incredibly versatile and our ability to produce it so successfully allows us to use it in a number of non-traditional ways.
 All it takes is a little imagination and ingenuity.